We know we are different, so ask us questions! We love to share our way of life!

 Q: Do I have to be an Anthroposophist to join this community?

 A: No. Anthroposophy is a spiritual path, not a religion and we welcome all individuals with diverse spiritual paths and religious backgrounds into our community.
 Our values and practices throughout the community are formed by working with principles of Anthroposophy.
 We appreciate an open-mindedness on the part of newcomers to working with these principles and concepts.
-There are training opportunities where this topic is explored and discussed if there is interest.
+There are training opportunities where this topic is explored and discussed.
 We ask that the individual respect the path of Anthroposophy and recognize that Anthroposophy is the spiritual foundation of CVM.